It's All Greek - a story

 It's hard to believe, but at that time, there were no smartphones, internet connection was mostly 'dial-up', and my Greek suppliers and I communicated via fax.
 Also.....

 - Amazon and Google were just 2 years old

 Since the launch of the website in early 2000, It's All Greek has been selling a combination of fine replicas of ancient Greek art.
-Bronze, marble, pottery, ceramics and jewellery, all under one aegis, and all from the best suppliers in Greece and the UK.
+Bronze, marble, pottery, ceramics and jewellery, all under one aegis, and all from the very best suppliers in Greece and the UK.
 The USP of It's All Greek was the fusion of suppliers, media, textures, and styles, and the product range embraced miniatures, gift items, and large interior design pieces.

-We've had a succession of three shops near the British Museum, supplied the movies 'Troy' and 'Alexander', and museum shops including the Oxford Ashmolean and Cambridge Fitzwilliam, and, most important of all, thousands of enthusiastic and appreciative customers all over the world.
+From 2003, I had a succession of three shops near the British Museum, supplied the movies 'Troy' and 'Alexander', museum shops including the Oxford Ashmolean and Cambridge Fitzwilliam, famous bookstores Blackwells and Heffers.
+Most important of all, there have been thousands of enthusiastic and appreciative customers all over the world.

 It all started in 1972.

 My parents, Dilys and Wynne, took me to Greece when I was only 12 years old.
 There began my passion for Greece.
-My history teacher, now in her 90th year, still reminds me of the painted polystyrene corner of the Parthenon which I proudly produced during the weeks after this trip!
-And the little alabaster Karyatid I bought at a roadside stall in Sounion is still with me.
+My history teacher, now in her 92nd year, still reminds me of the painted polystyrene corner of the Parthenon which I proudly produced during the weeks after this trip!

 After reading Classics at St Hugh's College, Oxford, I took a bilingual teaching qualification in my home city of Cardiff.
 I taught at Queen's Gate School in London for 16 years, then set up my own teaching business 'Locus Classicus' whilst pondering setting up It's All Greek.